 Hiawassee is a tiny city located in the state of Georgia.
 With a population of 906 people and two constituent neighborhoods, Hiawassee is the 335th largest community in Georgia.

-Hiawassee is a decidedly white-collar city, with fully 94.27% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Hiawassee is a city of service providers, sales and office workers, and managers.
-There are especially a lot of people living in Hiawassee who work in food service (19.00%), office and administrative support (17.92%), and maintenance occupations (16.85%).
+Hiawassee is a decidedly white-collar city, with fully 96.45% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Hiawassee is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Hiawassee who work in office and administrative support (22.26%), food service (17.42%), and maintenance occupations (14.84%).

 Because there are quite a few people attending college in Hiawassee, it is thought of as a college town.
 To the benefit of the many students in the area, Hiawassee provides a number of services, amenities and opportunities geared towards their needs and activities.

-The per capita income in Hiawassee in 2010 was $20,320, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
-This equates to an annual income of $81,280 for a family of four.
+The per capita income in Hiawassee in 2010 was $22,313, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
+This equates to an annual income of $89,252 for a family of four.
+However, Hiawassee contains both very wealthy and poor people as well.
+Hiawassee also has one of the higher rates of people living in poverty in the nation, with 32.84% of its population below the federal poverty line.

 The people who call Hiawassee home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hiawassee residents report their race to be White, followed by Native American.
-Important ancestries of people in Hiawassee include English, German, Scottish, and Scots-Irish.
+The greatest number of Hiawassee residents report their race to be White, followed by Asian.
+Important ancestries of people in Hiawassee include German, English, French , and Scottish.

 The most common language spoken in Hiawassee is English.
 Other important languages spoken here include Spanish and German.